dnybz/MeshBSD/README.md

 Otherwise, any connection attempt will be discarded.
 </code></pre>

-This is a necessary security measure, because modern telecommunication networks are a "tough" place. :)
+This is a necessary security measure, because I want to know exactly who is contacting me.
+This world is full of individuals whose are operating on one's own merits. :)

 <pre><code>
 -----BEGIN PGP PUBLIC KEY BLOCK-----